huseyinyilmaz/placebo/doc/index.rst

                status = 404
            return status

-As seen in the example, almost all the properties of Placebo object can be written as methods.
-Some properties are evaluated for each request therefore receives url, headers, body.
+As seen in the example, almost all the properties of the Placebo object can be written as methods.
+Some properties are evaluated for each request therefore ($FIXME$) receives url, headers, body.
 Rest of the properties are evaluated only once on initialization therefore does not receive any extra information about the request.
-Only property that cannot be implemented as method is backend.
-The reason for that is backend has a type of function so we cannot distinguish backends from methods that returns backends.
+Only property that cannot be implemented as method is ``backend``.
+The reason for that is ``backend`` is of type function so we cannot distinguish backends from methods that return backends.

 Placebo properties
 ------------------

-This section aims to describe each placebo properties in detail.
+This section aims to describe each placebo property in detail.

-- *url* : url is used to decide if current placebo needs to be applied on current request.
-This property is used only once in initialization time.
-It can have `str`, `unicode`, `urlparse.ParseResult` or `urlparse.SplitResult` type. str can also be implemented as a method and method should return one of the types listed above.
+- *url* : url is used to decide whether current placebo needs to be applied on current request.
+This property is used only once during initialization time.
+It can have ``str``, ``unicode``, ``urlparse.ParseResult`` or ``urlparse.SplitResult`` as type. ``str`` can also be set to a method that returns values of one of the types listed above.

-- *method*: method is also used to decide if current placebo needs to be applied on current request.
-It is used only once in initialization.
-It can have `str` or `unicode` types.
-It can have one of following values: 'GET', 'POST', 'PUT', 'DELETE',..etc.. alternatively, method can be implemented as a method that returns one of the values above.
+- *method*: method is also used to decide whether current placebo needs to be applied on current request.
+It is used only once during initialization.
+It can have ``str`` or ``unicode`` types.
+It can contain one of following values: 'GET', 'POST', 'PUT', 'DELETE',..etc..
+Alternatively, ``method`` can be set to a function that returns one of the values above.

 - *status*: Status represents http status of response.
-If placebo is matched with current request, A mock response for that request will be created with status code of this attribute.
-This attribute needs to be type of `int` with values like 200, 203, 400, 404, 500, 503 etc. This attribute can also be implemented as a method.
-Since this attribute is used to create a response, method version of status will be getting 3 additional attribute that describes request. those arguments are request_url, request_header, request_body.
-(See examples about for usage example.)
+If placebo is matched with current request, a mock response for that request will be created with the status code of this attribute.
+This attribute needs to be of type ``int`` with values like 200, 203, 400, 404, 500, 503 etc. This attribute can also be set to a function.
+Since this attribute is used to create a response, this function will need to get 3 additional attributes that describes the request.
+Those arguments are request_url, request_header and request_body.
+(See examples about usage above.)

-- *body*: body attribute is used to create body of response.
-It should have type of `str` or `unicode`.
-It can also be implemented as a method. body method will be called for every request.
-So, method version gets request_url, request_header, request_body arguments.
+- *body*: This attribute is used to create the body of the response.
+It should be of type ``str` or ``unicode``.
+It can also be set to a function which will be called for every request.
+This function needs to accept request_url, request_header, request_body arguments.

-- *headers*: headers attribute is used as a header of response.
-It should be type of dict (keys are header names and values are header values.)
+- *headers*: This attribute is used to create the header of the response.
+It should be of type ``dict`` (keys are header names and values are header values, both strings)

-- *backend*: Backend property is a meta property instead of a filter or response property.
-It is a backend that Placebo object is used to create mock objects.
-Currently there are 2 backends.
-Those are backends.httpprettybackend.get_decorator` and `placebo.backends.httmockbackend.get_decorator`. backend attribute cannot be implemented as a method.
-Type of backend is a function. (function that gets a Placebo instance as argument and returns a decorator that applies that placebo object.
-More explanation can be found in Implementing backends section.)
+- *backend*: This is a meta attribute instead of a filter or response attribute.
+It is the backend that ``Placebo`` object will use to create mock objects.
+Currently there are 2 backends: ``backends.httpprettybackend.get_decorator`` and ``placebo.backends.httmockbackend.get_decorator``.
+Unlike all the other attributes, ``backend`` attribute cannot be set to a function that returns backends, just to the backed itself, which is a function as well.
+It needs to get a Placebo instance as argument and return a decorator that applies that placebo object.
+More explanation can be found in the "Implementing backends" section.)

 Using placebo classes as decorator
 ==================================